 Anyway, what’s important to know about The Legendary 1979 No Nukes Concerts is that it’s not the full sets from both nights but, instead, the best performances from both nights meshed into a seamless 90-minute concert.
 (Likewise, the concert film—which I plan to watch tonight—does the same.)
 That means, as one can see from the track list at the bottom of this piece, six of the 13 songs from the September 21st and seven of the 11 songs from September 22nd.

 One new song was played both shows: “The River.”
 Diane, who was in the house that first night, still talks about the profound impact it had on her.
 And how could it not?
 It puts into words something most everyone, at some point, has felt: “Is a dream a lie if it don’t come true?/or is it something worse?”
 (Although “Sherry Darling” had yet to be released, it was unveiled during the 1978 Darkness tour.)
-Also on tap both nights were covers of “Stay” (with Jackson Browne and Rosemary Butler the first and Browne, Butler and Tom Petty on the second) and “Quarter to Three,” while the Detroit Medley and Buddy Holly’s “Rave On” were also played on the first.
+Also on tap both nights were covers of “Stay” (with Jackson Browne and Rosemary Butler joining him on the first and Browne, Butler and Tom Petty joining him on the second) and “Quarter to Three,” while the Detroit Medley and Buddy Holly’s “Rave On” were also played on the first.

 The best-of-breed approach may not satisfy completists who’d rather have had both shows in their collections, but for everyone else…wow.
 This is Bruce and band at their best.
 They barrel through the Darkness material with precision…